stepsysadmin/stepsysadmin.github.io/windows-setup-pro.md

 * Set "device usage mode" to "Gaming" (I actually don't know what this does, but it seems that it sets "game mode" to always on.
 I guess it can't hurt.)
 * Enable Win32 long paths
 * Show file extensions by default
-* Disable hardware accelerated GPU stuttering (fixes the bug where playing ETS2 on one screen and watching YouTube on another one would make the video stutter)
+* Disable hardware accelerated GPU scheduling (fixes the bug where playing ETS2 on one screen and watching YouTube on another one would make the video stutter)
 * Enable Swap effect upgrade cache (optimizes performance for windowed games)
 * Disable startup delay
 * Disable app launch tracking